 Where BR14(b) applies, NGT would request the CDSP to provide the mean average daily demand in respect of the relevant Consumer.

 NGT would perform the determinations required under BR19 and inform the CDSP in accordance with current arrangements so no CDSP process change would be required for this business rule.

+25 March 2024

+If “accompanying rationale” (proposed TPD D para 7.2.5) is to be checked/verified in any way, would this mean more actions for CDSP to fulfil and therefore create CDSP cost?
+Who does this checking?
+Who provides the information to check against?
+All types of Transporters could be involved.

+In relation to the approx. 30 counterparties, should greater numbers become likely, the CDSP would need to assess any additional resources required to manage and support the invoicing of the additional counterparties.

 Initial Representations